-Learning Goal I - Using the appropriate rubric, we analyzed student answers to the final exam for SO450, which was specifically written for this learning goal.
-Nine of the 10 (90%) scored at or above the standard of 3.
-The scores are summarized as follows:
+Learning Goal 1 - Using the appropriate rubric we analyzed student answers to the final exam for SO450, which was specifically written for this learning goal.
+The sample exams were scored on a five-point scale, and received an average of 3.00.